FRRouting/frr/doc/user/flowspec.rst

 - Network source/destination (can be one or the other, or both).
-- Layer 4 information for UDP/TCP : source port, destination port, or any port.
+- Layer 4 information for UDP/TCP: source port, destination port, or any port.
 - Layer 4 information for ICMP type and ICMP code.
 - Layer 4 information for TCP Flags.
-- Layer 3 information : DSCP value, Protocol type, packet length, fragmentation.
+- Layer 3 information: DSCP value, Protocol type, packet length, fragmentation.
 - Misc layer 4 TCP flags.

 A combination of the above rules is applied for traffic filtering.
 This is